monkey-debugger/lovelace-tempometer-gauge-card/README.md

 icon2: mdi:flash-outline
 icon3: mdi:flash
 severity:
+  - color: green
-  green: 1000
+    min: 1000
+    max: 1500
+  - color: yellow
+    min: 1500
-  yellow: 2000
+    max: 2000
-  red: 3000
+  - color: red
+    max: 4000
+  - color: black
     max: 5000
 ```

 Maybe more to come !
-PR are welcome and i can have a look to features requests.
+PR are welcome and I can have a look to features requests.